$N$-detachable pairs in 3-connected matroids II: life in $X$: The triad case

 Suppose $S$ is contained in a $4$-element fan of $M\ba d/r'$ for some $r' \in R$.
 Since each $s \in S\cap X$ is $N$-contractible in $M \ba d$, it follows from \cref{triadsinside} and orthogonality that $s$ is not contained in an \unfortunate\ triangle.
 Thus, there is a $4$-element circuit~$C$ of $M\ba d$ with $r' \in C$ and, by orthogonality, $|C \cap R|=2$ and $|C \cap S| = 2$.
 Let $R - C = \{r\}$.
 If $S$ is also contained in a $4$-element fan of $M\ba d/r$, then there is a $4$-element circuit~$C'$ with $r \in C'$ and $|C' \cap R|=2$ and $|C' \cap S|=2$, implying that $\lc(R,S)=2$; a contradiction.
 Thus, the triad $S$ is not contained in a $4$-element fan in $M\ba d/r$ for some $r \in R$. \end{slproof}

 We now consider, in \cref{triads3disjoint,triadsseparate,triadsatu,triadsdirty,triadsfinal}, each possible arrangement of three distinct triads in $X$, and, in each case, we prove the existence of an $N$-detachable pair.
 These configurations, as they appear in $(M\ba d)^*$, are illustrated in \cref{lifeinxtriadfigs}.
+Note that the intention is to show how these triads interact, and the illustrations are not indicative of the rank of these sets in $(M \ba d)^*$ (in particular, the union may have rank more than three in $(M \ba d)^*$).

+Note also that every triad of $M \ba d$ that meets $X$ is blocked by $d$.
+To see this, let $\Gamma$ be a triad of $M \ba d$ that meets $X$ and is not blocked by $d$.
+Then $\Gamma$ is a triad of $M$, and $\Gamma$ contains an element $x \in X$ that is $N$-deletable.
+But this implies that $\Gamma$ is not $N$-grounded; a contradiction.